 • % of tonnage uplifted by the agreed date: measures the proportion of food deliveries that are dispatched from WFP warehouses according to plan.
-This proportion reflects a number of logistics processes, specifically warehouse and transport management, and reflects how accurately supply chain delivers on the programmatic distribution plans, which has a direct impact on the achievement of outputs and outcomes (e.g. has a direct impact on the regularity of distributions).
+This proportion is a reflection of a number of logistics processes, concretely warehouse and transport management, and reflects how accurately supply chain delivers on the programmatic distribution plans, which has a direct impact on the achievement of outputs.